Xavier577/kodecamp-tasks/activity_8_nodejs(stage5)/readMe.md

 # Overview

-This is a test api that carries out crud operation on a mock data.
+This is a test api that carries out crud operation on a mock data. but this an upgrade from the previous one now you can add profile images for the users. supported image format include .jpg, .jpeg, .png

 # To run the environment